Contact Us Today!

 What Are Georgia’s Foreclosure Laws?

 Georgia’s foreclosure laws mandate specific notice periods and process steps, emphasizing non-judicial foreclosures.
-Lenders must send a demand letter before declaring default, along with publishing the sale notice and notifying of any foreclosure action being taken.
+Lenders must send a demand letter before declaring default, along with publishing the sale notice and notifying you of any foreclosure action being taken.
 Understanding these laws and your rights under them helps safeguard against unjust foreclosure.

 Take Control with Compassionate Legal Support